 I imagined St. John's, or at least something like that.
 The capital of Newfoundland with its approximately 100 inhabitants is the largest city on the rock, "the Rock", as the Newfoundland dogs affectionately call their island.
 It's a bit bigger than I thought it would be, but downtown, the heart of the city, is just a couple of parallel streets that stretch northwest from the harbor basin.
-There are banks, shops, hotels and (somewhat hidden) George Street - the nightlife of St. John's, where the bear dances every night.
+There are banks, shops, hotels and the (somewhat hidden) George Street - the nightlife of St. John's, where the bear dances every night.
 The selection of pubs, restaurants and music bars is so large that you can change your place every hour and there is still a large selection left in the morning, which is enough for further nightly strolls through the entertainment district.
 The residential areas are grouped behind the city center.
 From Signal Hill you can see that they are lined with green, and in between there are always small lakes such as the Long Pond, the Muddy Pond or the Kents Pond: nature is never far away in St. John's.

 |The colorful streets in downtown St. John's © Copyright Monika Fuchs, TravelWorldOnline|